Kakifrucht/HalfminerBot/README.md

 Current features
 -------
 - Configurable via YAML based config file
-  - Query password can either be passed as command line argument or always be set via config
+  - Query password can either be passed as command line argument or be set via config
+- Bot messages are fully configurable/localizable
 - Automatic reconnect if connection is lost
 - Define channel for bot to join, stays persistent if moved out
 - Permission system